Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 Discover the quiet back streets, hidden cafes, and charming shops.
 If you love to wander as much as I do, continue past Fira and explore Firostefani and Imerovigli.

 *Wandering aimlessly is even better with a gelato in hand.
-Luckily my favorite, and easily the best gelato in Santorini, can be found at both Fira and Oia.
-Solo Gelato is on par in quality and taste to the real stuff in Italy…and that’s saying something.
+Luckily my favorite, and easily the best gelato in Santorini, can be found in both Fira and Oia.
+Solo Gelato is on par in quality and taste with the real stuff in Italy…and that’s saying something.

 HEADED TO MYKONOS?